Corpus Christi Painted Stairs

 We found that the best way to fit the image to the stairs was to open a photo of the stairs in Photoshop using it as a base layer.
 Make an additional layer with lines drawn where the stairs break.
 Position the artwork layer underneath the layer with the stair lines and resize it to fit nicely on the risers, trying, if possible, to avoid having the breaks in the stairs rip through important areas, like a face.

 Starting with a black and white line drawing for the artwork might make it easier to sort out the colors because they are added one-by-one giving better control over how many are used.
 Trying to simplify the colors on a source from a painting as we did in this version below is a bit trickier, or at least time consuming.
 There is a posterizing filter in Photoshop that probably would generate the reduced color list.
 I must explore that in the future.
-But, let's be real, we’re grown ups but we still appreciate an opportunity to have a go at a coloring page.

 You will need to create a paint-by-number of your image by adding numbers to each field of color.
 These numbers will be crucial in helping the painters choose the correct color for the outlined areas.
 You will be printing out several letter sized copies of the sections of your image for the painters to use as a reference when they paint.
 We inserted these into page protectors because they get dragged through the mill on painting day.